wojciech-kulik/xcodebuild.nvim/README.md

 - `platform` - `macOS` or `iOS`
 - `destination` - simulator ID
 - `projectFile` / `projectCommand` - can be `xcodeproj` or `xcworkspace`, the main project file that you use

-## ⏳ Things To Do

-- [ ] Add Neovim documentation
-- [ ] List tests to browse and run.
-Something like a tree with tests?